 ☑ Set a structure for upcoming assignments;

-☑ Ensure new employees are completing the required training;
+☑ Ensure new joiner are completing the required training;

-☑ Schedule bi-weekly check-in meetings to ensure new employee remains supported;
+☑ Schedule bi-weekly check-in meetings to ensure new joiner remains supported;

 ☑ Discuss performance goals;